 Redundancy: While most people are smart enough to run multiple DNS servers, it's not uncommon to see just a single PuppetDB server.
 If PuppetDB is down, you have no data for your exported resources.
 Expect unexpected behavior.

-Puppet doesn't scale very well: Using Puppet with exported resources requires the (standard) master/agent setup for Puppet.
+Puppet doesn't scale very well: Using Puppet with exported resources requires the (standard) controller/agent setup for Puppet.
 Unfortunately, this setup doesn't scale all too well.
 Most smaller setups won't run into this problem, but scaling across multiple datacenters certainly isn't something you should try doing with a single Puppet setup.

 Fixing the wrongs: Consul